My Creative Evolution

 Age 16.
 I starred as Golde in St. Mary's High School's performance of FIDDLER ON THE ROOF.
 As I received my standing ovation and the audience noise grew louder as I bowed, I thought that if I died at this very moment, I'd die happy.
 I'm glad I didn't.

 Junior year.
-I won class president after mocking up the model of the perfect president (the entire idea was stolen from my mom's version of the perfect mother for her Mother's Day celebration in our parish.
-Truth be told, Mom authored the concepts for several of my creative endeavors, mostly because I would come to her the night before in angst that I had waited until the last minute to begin my project).
+I won class president after mocking up the model of the perfect president (the entire idea was stolen from my mom's version of the ideal mother for her Mother's Day celebration in our parish.
+Truth be told, Mom authored the concepts for several of my creative endeavors, mostly because I would come to her the night before, in angst, having waited until the last minute to begin my project.
 Thank you, Mom.
 This entire Creative Chronology is dedicated to you.

 Senior year.
 I was crowned prom queen (I think someone must have fixed the ballot because Renee Wozniak should have won it, hands down).
 I include this as a creative endeavor because managing to dodge the lips and hands of my poor date, Aaron, took some real creative ingenuity.
 Sorry, Aaron.
 At least you have that "Hey man, I went to prom with the lesbian prom queen" story to tell.
 Right?! ; )